123-Destiny/NLB-Record-Management/README.md

 created an import set, utilized auto field mapping, exstablished a transform map

-sucessfully uploaded 200 records of ficticious client data into the database
+sucessfully uploaded 200 records of client data into the database